EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

    integration where the <i>k</i>-point weights depend on <i>E<sub>F</sub></i> only and not eigenvalues at neighboring <i>k</i>.
 You can also use this scheme in a mixed tetrahedron/sampling method: Weights for the band sum are determined by tetrahedron, but the charge density is integrated by sampling.
 It works better than straight sampling because the total energy is variational in the density.
-5. like METAL=3 in that two passes are made but eigenvectors are kept in memory so there is no additional overhead in making the first pass.
+5. Like METAL=3 in that two passes are made but eigenvectors are kept in memory so there is no additional overhead in making the first pass.
    This is the recommended mode for **lmf**{: style="color: blue"} unless you are working with a large system and need to conserve memory.

 The ASA implements METAL=0,1,2; the FP codes METAL=0,2,3,4,5.
 See Additional Exercises in [this tutorial](/tutorial/gw/qsgw_fe/#additional-exercises).

 {::nomarkdown}</div>{:/}

+In metals how the weights are made depends on the quadrature.

+[//]:  {::nomarkdown}</div>{:/}

 ### Output density and update of augmentation sphere boundary conditions
 [//]: (/docs/outputs/lmf_output/#output-density-and-update-of-augmentation-sphere-boundary-conditions)

+A second pass is made with output simiar to the first pass.

 In the second pass the output density is made.